 Conclusion

 With so many great calendar apps for Mac, the best choice depends on your needs and use case.
-Here’s a quick recap of the top picks:
+Here’s a quick recap:

 • Apple Calendar – Simple, free, and seamlessly integrated with macOS

-• BusyCal – Highly customizable with powerful productivity tools
+• BusyCal – Highly customizable with advanced scheduling tools

-• Proton Calendar – The go-to choice for privacy-conscious users, offering end-to-end encryption
+• Proton Calendar – Strong privacy with end-to-end encryption

 👇 Learn more: